Risk-team icon

 By default, this only applies if the rule has a positive fraud score.
 If you also want rules with a negative fraud score to trigger 3D Secure, check the Trigger on TRUST risk result checkbox.

-4. For each condition met, assign actions to use or drop 3D Secure authentication:
+4. For each condition met, assign actions to request 3D Secure authentication, and your preference to present a challenge:

-• Use 3DS: If the condition is met, choose to apply any of the default 3D Secure rules.
+• Request 3DS: If the condition is met, choose to apply any of the default 3D Secure rules (Prefer not or Always).

-5. Once you have created your rule, add a name for the rule and select Save.
+5. When you have created your rule, add a name for the rule and select Save.
 If you have updated an existing rule, also select Save.

 Scenario 1